How Long To Press Sublimation Time & Temperature

 Ovens do not apply pressure.
 Ensure mugs are properly supported and avoid opening the door until cooled.

-See also Can You Sublimate on Acrylic Keychains?
+See also Can You Sublimate Over Sublimation?
 (Explained!)

 6. Stainless Steel Tumblers